 The Living Planet display houses hundreds of creatures and by using a mixture of touch screen technology and hands-on experience, visitors can investigate these animals and find out where they live and how they survive in such extreme places as the arctic and desert.

-Live animal tanks and aquaria are integrated into the displays where visitors can see wolf fish, pythons, lizards and scorpions.
-Star objects include type specimens of fossil amphibians (Magalocephalus and Pholiderpeton) known as the Newsham Beasts, a Giant Japanese Spider Crab and Wandering Albatross mounted by John Hancock, a Moa skeleton and excellent permian fish fossils.
+Star objects include type specimens of fossil amphibians (Magalocephalus and Pholiderpeton) known as the Newsham Beasts, a Giant Japanese Spider Crab and Wandering Albatross mounted by John Hancock, a Moa skeleton and excellent Permian fish fossils.

 For more information about visiting the museum and things to see and do please click here.

-After the Second World War the Society was finding it increasingly difficult to raise the funds to run and curate the museum and maintain the ageing building, let alone make essential improvements.
+After the Second World War, NHSN was finding it increasingly difficult to raise the funds to run and curate the museum and maintain the ageing building, let alone make essential improvements.
 Various ideas were put forward, including that of selling some of the ethnographic collection.
-Kings College (Newcastle University) came to the rescue and in 1960 an agreement was reached with the Society for a 99 year lease of the museum and the collections.
-Under this agreement Newcastle University is responsible for caring for the building and collections.
+Kings College (Newcastle University) came to the rescue and in 1960 an agreement was reached with the Society for a 99-year lease of the museum and the collections.
+Under this agreement, Newcastle University is responsible for caring for the building and collections.
 Since 1992 the University has contracted Tyne & Wear Archives & Museums to manage the museum on their behalf.

 Newcastle University led an ambitious project to redevelop the museum to make it a showcase for the North East in the 21st century. £26 million of funding was secured to renovate the old building, create a new extension and bring into the museum some of the collections from the Society of Antiquaries of Newcastle-upon-Tyne (SANT) that were previously held in the Shefton Museum.
 A new storage facility was also created in the basement of the Discovery Museum to house over 500,000 items that are not on public display.